IRL2/nanover-docs/source/concepts/concepts.rst

 Concepts
 ==================================

-This section provides an overview of the main concepts in Narupa.
+This section provides an overview of the main concepts in NanoVer.

 .. toctree::
    :maxdepth: 1